aliescont/Visualisation-Flights/README.md

 # Visualisation-Flights

 ### Summary
-This visualisation shows the localisation of major airports in USA and flights delayed by airport each year from 2006 to 2016.
-Also, shows the variation of flight delayed through all months in a year.
+This visualisation gives you an option to select a year and shows sum of delayed flight by airport for all major airports in US for 2006 to 2016 in an US map and shows you the variation of flight delayed through all months in a year.

 ### Design
 The dataset contains information on United States flight delays from RITA for the last 10 years, selecting major airports of US.
 The main object of this visualisation is to analyse which airports have more flight with delay in the last 10 years and if there is an important reduction or increase of number of flight delayed in the last 10 years.